matmerr/scaletest/pkg/infrastructure/providers/README.md

 To add a new provider:
 1. Create a new subdirectory (e.g., `mycloud/` for a new provider).
 2. Implement workflows and steps for that provider.
-3. Add a new enum value to `provider-index.go` and update the `ProviderSetupSteps` map in `workflow.go`.

-This directory is the canonical place for adding new providers.
-All scenario execution and CI workflows reference these abstractions to ensure consistent cluster setup and management.
+3. Register the provider in `provider_registry.go`.

 ---

-This directory is part of the infrastructure automation layer for scalable Kubernetes testing and benchmarking.
+This directory is part of the modular provider layer for scalable Kubernetes benchmarking and validation.